manishapme/eatsbay/recipes/christmas_lima_quinoa.md

 - 6 tbs olive oil
 - 1 tsp salt
 - ground pepper
+- 1/4 roasted pepitas or sunflower seeds (optional)

 ## Directions
 1. Cook beets for 12 min in instapot, covered with water.
 2. Cook lima beans for 20 min in instapot, covered with water.
-3. Cook quinoa for 8 min, in 1 c water
+3. Cook quinoa for 8 min, in 1/2 c water in instant pot.
 4. Tear Kale into pieces and wilt in microwave for 1 minute or toss with dressing to wilt before assembling all ingredients.
 5. Mix dressing ingredients in jar and shakewell.
 6. Mix all items together.